 Patents provide you with a defensive bargaining chip - your competitors can also file patents.
 Since they can completely exclude you from using your innovation (if your innovation infringes their patent), the mere payment of money to them may not be sufficient to enable you to stay in business.
 Often exchanging patent rights using the threat of a patent counterclaim (i.e. if you sue me for infringing your patent, I’ll sue you for infringing mine) is the only way for you to coexist with an aggressive competitor.
 Without having patent rights to exchange in the event that you find yourself the target of someone else’s patent, you are left fighting your battles with a butter knife – you’re toast.

 A patent protects you from losing an invention - it is remarkable how often inventions unexpectedly leave businesses.
 As noted above, a patent is a form of Intellectual property – and as with all property, it’s a good idea to secure it.
-Like an unlocked bicycle in Dublin, an unsecured innovation may not be yours for very long.
+Like an unlocked bicycle, an unsecured innovation may not be yours for very long.
 A patent can be used as a lock to explicitly secure your innovation to your business.
 This prevents ex-employees, customers, competitors, and random strangers from taking your innovation as their own.

 Want to know more?
 Drop us a line!